End-of-life doula talking with an elderly man

 A scholarship is available via the application information above.
 Learn about additional options for discounts, grants, loans, scholarships, and more on our tuition and financial aid page.

 Yes.
-Students will need to purchase Final Gifts by Maggie Callanan and Patricia Kelley, as well as Cultivating the Doula Heart: Essentials of Compassionate Care by Francesca Lynn Arnoldy.
-Copies of both books can be purchased online or through the UVM Bookstore.
+Students will need to purchase Final Gifts by Maggie Callanan and Patricia Kelley.
+Copies of this book can be purchased online or through the UVM Bookstore.

 No. Non-credit courses do not currently qualify for tuition remission.